 The EU has adopted legislation that (1) requires member states to refuse access to their ports by certain substandard vessels, according to vessel type, flag and number of previous detentions; (2) obliges member states to inspect at least 25% of vessels using their ports annually and increase surveillance of vessels posing a high risk to maritime safety or the marine environment; (3) provides the EU with greater authority and control over classification societies, including the ability to seek to suspend or revoke the authority of negligent societies; and (4) requires member states to impose criminal sanctions for certain pollution events, such as the unauthorized discharge of tank washings.
 It is also considering legislation that will affect the operation of vessels and the liability of owners for oil pollution.
 While we do not believe that the costs associated with our compliance with these adopted and proposed EU initiatives will be material, it is difficult to predict what additional legislation, if any, may be promulgated by the EU or any other country or authority.
-For example, in October 2007, the Commission of the European Communities proposed an Integrated Maritime Policy for the European Union.
-Under the proposal, the Commission indicated that it will, among other things, support international efforts to diminish air pollution, including greenhouse gas emissions, from ships, and will consider additional proposals in these areas at the European level.

 The U.S. National Invasive Species Act ("NISA") was enacted in 1996 in response to growing reports of harmful organisms being released into U.S. ports through ballast water taken on by vessels in foreign ports.
 Under NISA, the U.S. Coast Guard adopted regulations in July 2004 imposing mandatory ballast water management practices for all vessels equipped with ballast water tanks entering U.S. waters.
 These requirements can be met by performing mid-ocean ballast exchange, by retaining ballast water on board the vessel or by using environmentally sound alternative ballast water management methods approved by the U.S. Coast Guard.
-However, mid-ocean ballast exchange is mandatory for vessels heading to the Great Lakes or Hudson Bay.
-Mid-ocean ballast exchange is the primary method for compliance with the U.S. Coast Guard regulations, since holding ballast water can prevent vessels from performing cargo operations upon arrival in the United States and alternative methods are still under development.
-Vessels that are unable to conduct mid-ocean ballast exchange due to voyage or safety concerns may discharge minimum amounts of ballast water (in areas other than the Great Lakes and Hudson Bay), provided that they comply with record keeping requirements and document the reasons they could not follow the required ballast water management requirements.
+Mid-ocean ballast exchange is the primary method for compliance with the U.S. Coast Guard regulations, since holding ballast water can prevent vessels from performing cargo operations and alternative methods are still under development.
 The U.S. Coast Guard has proposed amendments to its ballast water management regulations that, if finalized, could set stricter discharge limits for various invasive species or lead to requirements for active treatment of ballast water.
-A number of bills relating to ballast water management have been introduced in the U.S. Congress, but it is difficult to predict which, if any, will be enacted.
-Several states, including Michigan and California, have adopted legislation or regulations relating to the permitting and management of ballast water discharges.
+Several U.S. states, including Michigan and California, have adopted legislation or regulations relating to the permitting and management of ballast water discharges.
 Other states could adopt similar requirements that could increase the costs of operation in state waters.

-At the international level, the IMO adopted an International Convention for the Control and Management of Ships' Ballast Water and Sediments in February 2004 (the "BWM Convention").
+In 2004, the IMO adopted an International Convention for the Control and Management of Ships' Ballast Water and Sediments (the "BWM Convention").
 The BWM Convention's implementing regulations call for a phased introduction of mandatory ballast water exchange requirements, to be replaced in time with mandatory concentration limits.
 The BWM Convention will not enter into force until 12 months after it has been adopted by 30 states, the combined merchant fleets of which represent not less than 35% of the gross tonnage of the world's merchant shipping.
-As of January 31, 2011, the BWM Convention had been adopted by 27 states, representing 25.32% of the world's tonnage.
+As of January 31, 2012, the BWM Convention had been adopted by 33 states, representing 26.46% of the world's tonnage.
 Each vessel in our current fleet has been issued a BWM plan Statement of Compliance by the classification society with respect to the applicable IMO regulations and guidelines.

-If mid-ocean ballast exchange is made mandatory at the international level or if ballast water treatment requirements or options are instituted, significant capital expenditures to retrofit vessels will be needed and could increase our operating costs.
+If mid-ocean ballast exchange is made mandatory at the international level or if ballast water treatment requirements or options are instituted, significant capital expenditures to retrofit vessels and install ballast treatment equipment will be needed and our operating costs could increase.